 Weight

 The majority of crash pads weigh between 10 and 20 pounds, depending on size, foam thickness, and features.
-In general, the weight of a crash pad will not be one the most important specs when deciding on which model to purchase.
+In general, the weight of a crash pad will not be one of the most important specs when deciding on which model to purchase.
 If your climbing style demands an oversized pad, you’ll be content carrying the hefty 20-pound load for the trade-off in safety.
-If, however, weight is a major consideration for you, a pad like the Metolius Session II is impressively light for its size at 9 pounds but does compromise some in protection compared to a larger pad.
+If, however, weight is a major consideration for you, a pad like the Metolius Session II is impressively light for its size at 9 pounds, but it does compromise some protection compared to a larger pad.
 Sick Sequence's 5-pound-4-ounce inflatable Crash Pad is another standout in the weight department and packs down much smaller than the competition, although it's relatively new and unproven compared to traditional foam designs.

 Organization